harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 By default, you cannot propagate the multiservices from one stage to a subsequent stage.

-Currently, to enable multiservice propagation, you must have the Harness feature flag `CDS_MULTI_SERVICE_PROPAGATION` enabled in your Harness account.
+Currently, to enable multiservice propagation, you must have the Harness feature flags `MULTI_SERVICE_INFRA` and `CDS_MULTI_SERVICE_PROPAGATION` enabled in your Harness account.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 ## Using environment groups